-- An internal SWOT analysis;
+- An internal SWOT analysis:

 - Surveys

 - Reports of focus groups or semi-structured interviews in support of the self-assessment

-Recent examples of student survey data should be included in the documentation.
-End of semester undergraduate survey reports are provided to the School by the QEO.
-The QEO can also assist in gathering views of other stakeholders and any requirements for stakeholder surveys should be discussed at an early stage with the Review Lead.
+The QEO can assist in gathering views of other stakeholders and any requirements for stakeholder surveys should be discussed at an early stage with the Review Lead.
 Units should note that best practice dictates that any surveys to be undertaken in the course of preparing the SAR should be run by the QEO on behalf of the Unit, rather than by the Unit itself.